 The first thing I notice from the photo caption above is that Henry (who wasthe 4th great grandfather of Christopher Barnes) had a plantation in the Sumter District of South Carolina.
 It turns out that Henry’s father also owned a plantation.

 When Eugene Ludlow Barnes was born on August 5, 1906, in Bond, Mississippi, his father, Samuel Tilden Barnes, was 29 and his mother, Mittie Campbell, was 23.

 Eugene was only 2 years old when his father Samuel died.
 Samuel was only 32 years old at the time of his death.

-After Samuel (Eugene’s father) died, his second wife Mittie Campbell Barnes (Eugene’s mother), petitioned the courts to establish a will for her late husband.
+After Samuel (Eugene’s father) died (because something fell on his foot in the sawmill where he worked and he got blood poisoning,) his second wife Mittie Campbell Barnes (Eugene’s mother), petitioned the courts to establish a will for her late husband.

 Mittie Campbell Barnes was the biological mother of Eugene and of his sister Hilma Barnes.
 Mittie’s petition to the court eventually wins her rights to all of Samuel Barnes’ property.

 Eugene’s mother, Mittie, goes on to marry a second time to a man named Henry Little.
 Mittie and Henry have 3 girls who then become Eugene’s half sisters.
 I think you will like the names of these 3 half sisters: Jonnie Lee Little, Sammie Lou Little, and Henry Alice Little.